CompassPHS/tortoise/README.md

 There exists a helper method, `.reestablish()`, to re-establish connections that were lost (when subscribing).
 It will attempt re-establish the connection and, when successful, will be configured with the same settings as before (queue, exchanges, etc).
 One caveat with this method is the `.then()` resolution from the `.subscribe()` method will no longer function after the connection is lost.
 In most cases that is not a problem.

-It should be noted that it would be a good idea to also configure tortoise initially with `connectRetries` property set to `-1` (as noted in the [Advanced Setup](#advanced-setup)), or else the connection will not be re-established and an error will be thrown.
+It should be noted that this will begin consuming the `connectRetries` limit.
+See [Advanced Setup](#advanced-setup) for more information.

 Here is an example:
 ```javascript